Htipiti: creamy Greek Feta dip with roasted peppers

 2. Elevate the experience by incorporating grilled or roasted vegetables like slices of eggplant and zucchini.

-4. Pair htipiti with crunchy keto flaxseed crackers
+4. Pair htipiti with crunchy keto flaxseed crackers or low-carb pita bread.

-How long can I store htipiti?
+How to store htipiti?

 Store htipiti in an airtight container for up to 3 to 4 days in the fridge.